conroydamien/b9project/README.md

 * __Contracts__
   * __[FundingHub](https://git.academy.b9lab.com/ETH-6-exam-projects/damienconroy/blob/master/contracts/FundingHub.sol) (and the [ProjectSetManager](https://git.academy.b9lab.com/ETH-6-exam-projects/damienconroy/blob/master/contracts/ProjectSetManager.sol) library and the [onlyActiveProjects](https://git.academy.b9lab.com/ETH-6-exam-projects/damienconroy/blob/master/contracts/FundingHub.sol#L19) modifier)__

-        The FundingHub contract is used to create and manage projects.
+        The FundingHub contract is used to create, manage and accept contributions for projects.
 It delegates management of the project list to the ProjectSetManager library and emits a NewProjectEvent each time a project is created.
 It declares the functions required for the final exam.
   * __[IProject](https://git.academy.b9lab.com/ETH-6-exam-projects/damienconroy/blob/master/contracts/IProject.sol)__

         IProject is an abstract contract that declares the functions and struct required of a project for the final exam.
 It also defines two types of event - ContribEvent and DeactivateEvent.